wp-plugins/shipworks-e-commerce-bridge/readme.txt

 == Frequently Asked Questions ==

 1. If your in trouble with online status, if they are wrong or if the value is not good you need to check a few things with your SHipWorks software.

-* First in ShipWorks go into the menu in Manage -> Actions.
+In ShipWorks go into the menu in Manage -> Actions.
-* A window opens and there should be an action which is running when "A shipment is processed" and which task is "Upload the shipment details".
+A window opens and there should be an action which is running when "A shipment is processed" and which task is "Upload the shipment details".
-* If not create one with the appropiate store.
+If not create one with the appropriate store.
 So that shipments details are automatically updated online when you ship your product.

+2.What to do if I have an error 406 ?

+Error 406 is meaning your hosting have a mod_security module on their server.
+So you have to contact your hosting to ask them to remove it for your account.
+Sometimes they will need your IP to unlock it only for your computer.

+3.Where can I find my IP ?

+You can find it on internet by clicking on this link: http://www.whatismyip.com/

+4.What to do if I have an error 504 and a large amount of orders to import ?

+If you are trying to import more than 1000 orders for your first connection and you got the error 504, please import manually a xls file into shipworks

+5.You have an error "Reference to undeclared entity 'rsaquo'" ?

+Please change url module (when setup shipworks) starting by https (replace http by https)

+6.What to do If I have a bug on my order (in shipworks) ?

+Please contact us at contact@advanced-creation.com, we will fix the bug as soon as possible.
+(Most of the time we are fixing bugs in less than 24h)
+If you have any questions or issues about the plugin don't hesitate to contact us : contact@advanced-creation.com.

+7.I want to see only Processing or pending items, In Shipworks:

+Step 1: Click on double arrow on the right of Search All orders Step 2: If all of the following conditions are met -> click on the plus Step 3: Change order total by Order -> Online Status Step 4: Online Status Equals -> Select Processing Renew Step 2 if you want to add Pending items and modify all by any

+8.If you have an error when you try to download your orders.
+* Try to change your module url starting by https:// instead of http, if you have a force SSL, your website will redirect http to https and create an error to download your orders

+9.You want to modify orders before they are send:
+* We had a hook on the function sc_orders_rows() (apply_filters( 'sc_orders_rows', $rows, $this )), please extend the class Order in your function.php, if you need to see the Order Class you can find it to model/Order.class.php.

 If you have any questions or issues about the plugin don't hesitate to contact us : contact@advanced-creation.com.